vaquarkhan/microservices-recipes-a-free-gitbook/chapters/03-service-communication.md

 ### Conclusion: Stop Splitting, Start Governing

-The Khan Pattern™ represents a fundamental shift in how we think about microservices architecture.
+The Adaptive Granularity Strategy represents a fundamental shift in how we think about microservices architecture.
 Instead of asking "How small should my services be?", we ask "What granularity optimizes for my specific context?"

 **The Three Principles:**